Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

     :align: center
     :alt: figure 34

-An assigned Technician can create multiple Approvals with the same approvers or different ones.
+An assigned Technician can create multiple Approvals (manually) with the same approvers or different ones; automatic Approval workflow can also create multiple Approvals.
 Between multiple Approvals, whether to go with unanimous or majority can be set from **Admin** (A Navigation Tab)
 >> **Approval Workflow** (Automation) >> **Approval Settings**, but the rights to do it lies with the Super Admin.